lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 ###  Making the intractable tractable

 This is the magic of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* approximation $$ q $$, belonging to a class of our choice.
-What tractable exactly means is up for discussion, but at the very least we expect these properties:
+We are using here tractable in a loose sense, meaning that at the very least we expect these properties:

 - $$ q $$ is normalized
 - We can draw samples from $$ q $$
 - We can evaluate the density of $$ q $$ at any point

-There is potentially a whole variety of desiderata for a tractable distribution, and you are encouraged to read Choi et al. (2020)<d-cite key="choi2020probabilistic"></d-cite>.
+There are more precise and nuanced definitions of tractability based on the specific type of probabilistic queries we can compute in polynomial time (e.g., marginals, conditionals, expectations, etc.), and you are encouraged to read Choi et al. (2020)<d-cite key="choi2020probabilistic"></d-cite>.

 ## Variational inference on a general target density